PyVRP/VRPLIB/README.md

 A VRPLIB instance contains problem **specifications** and problem **data**.
 - Specifications are key-value pairs separated by a colon.
 In the example above, `NAME` and `EDGE_WEIGHT_TYPE` are the two data specifications.
 - Data are explicit array-like values such as customer coordinates or service times.
 Each data section should start with a header name that ends with `_SECTION`, e.g., `NODE_COORD_SECTION` and `SERVICE_TIME_SECTION`.
-It is then followed by rows of values and each row must start with an index representing the depot or client.
+It is then followed by rows of values and each row must start with an index representing the depot or customer.
 There are two exceptions: values in `EDGE_WEIGHT_SECTION` and `DEPOT_SECTION` should not start with an index.

 Besides the rules outlined above, `vrplib` is not strict about the naming of specifications or sections.